SlawomirWisniewski73/VectorDiff/readme_ENG.md

 VectorDiff is an innovative vector animation format that optimizes resources by tracking and saving only the changes between frames.
 It is particularly useful for AI-generated animations and medical applications.

+But

+Also, a universal format for dynamic data with the possibility of being used as a meta-language for AI.

 ### How to cite:
 Wiśniewski, Sławomir (2025). <b>VectorDiff: A manifesto for a differential, semantically rich vector animation format for scientific and AI-driven visualization</b>.
 Figshare preprint. https://doi.org/10.6084/m9.figshare.29410109